Kong/developer.konghq.com/app/_how-tos/create-a-webhook.md

   inline:
     - title: A webhook URL
       content: |
-        * You can gnerate a URL by navigating to https://webhook.site and copying the free URL.
+        * You can generate a URL by navigating to https://webhook.site and copying the free URL.
 ---